ValveSoftware/openvr/unity_package/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.1.1:

+* Updated to SteamVR runtime v1467410709 and SDK version 1.0.2.

+* Updated Copyright notice.

+* Added SteamVR_TrackedCamera for accessing tracked camera video stream and poses.

+* Added SteamVR_TestTrackedCamera scene and associated script to demonstrate how to use SteamVR_TrackedCamera.

+* Fix for SteamVR_Fade shader to account for changes in Unity 5.4.

+* SteamVR_GameView will now use the compositor's mirror texture to render the companion window (pre-Unity 5.4 only).

+* Renamed SteamVR_LoadLevel 'externalApp' to 'internalProcess' to reflect actual functionality.

+* Fixed issue with SteamVR_PlayArea material loading due to changes in Unity 5.4.

+* Added Screenshot support handling for stereo panoramas generation.

+* Removed code that was setting Time.maximumDeltaTime as this was causing issues.

 Changes for v1.1.0: